e-hengirmen/Huffman-Coding/README.md

 ## How does it work?
 ### Compressor:
 The Compressor is a 2-pass program.
-What I mean by this is that the Compressor reads the original file 2 times.
+What I mean by this is that the Compressor reads input files 2 times.

 In the first pass, the program counts usage frequency of every unique byte and creates a weighted translation tree for every used unique byte inversely proportional to its usage frequency and then writes this transformation info to the compressed file for decompression purposes

-In the second pass, the program translates the file according to the translation tree and writes it to the newly created compressed file
+In the second pass, the program translates input files according to the translation tree and writes it to the newly created compressed file

 ### Decompressor:
 The Decompressor is a 1-pass program: